 Dark but funny

-Fifth: we wanted to create a dark game but not a game that takes itself very serious.
+Fifth: we wanted to create a dark game but not a game that takes itself very seriously.
 In the end, games supposed to be fun.
-So, there is a lot of humour in Arcadia Tenebra.
+So, there is a lot of humor in Arcadia Tenebra.
 Often dark one but not cynical or sarcastic.
-Some of our play testers, experienced board game players and designers, said that Arcadia Tenebra is satirical game.
-We’re not sure that is entirely the case since most of our jokes are not on a behalf of society but on behalf of a player’s character.
-Or a player itself. 🙂 If you familiar with Monthy Python’s movie “Meaning of life”, or a Douglas Adam’s novel “Hitchikers guide through a galaxy” – that kind of humor you may expect in this game.
+Some of our playtesters, experienced board game players and designers, said that Arcadia Tenebra is a satirical game.
+We’re not sure that is entirely the case since most of our jokes are not on behalf of society but on behalf of a player’s character.
+Or a player itself. 🙂 If you are familiar with Monthy Python’s movie “Meaning of life”, or a Douglas Adam’s novel “Hitchikers guide through a galaxy” – that kind of humor you may expect in this game.
 If not, you may get the taste of it in this video: